 Each country owns its radio spectrum and can allocate this as it sees fit.
 Each country also has the right to say whether a particular electronic device is authorized to operate within its borders.

-In a past incident, the Bundesnetzagentur responded to a base housing unit where a baby monitor found to be interfering with German emergency frequencies was confiscated.
-Using a device that is not authorized and causes harmful interference in Germany can result in confiscation of the equipment and a fine of up to ¤500,000.
+In a recent incident, the German RegTP responded to a base housing unit where a baby monitor found to be interfering with German emergency frequencies was confiscated.
+Using a device that is not authorized and causes harmful interference in Germany can result in confiscation of the equipment and a fine of up to 500,000 EUR.

-To find out if a wireless device is authorized in Germany, check the back or under the battery cover of the device.
-There should be an FCC label, a C.E. marking or both.
+On the back or under the battery cover of the device there should be an FCC label, a C.E. marking or both.
 The C.E. marking states the equipment is European compliant and can be used in Germany.
 If both markings are present, it can be used here and in the Unites States.
 If it just has the FCC markings on it, then use in Germany is prohibited.

 The 435th Air Base Wing spectrum manager’s office can answer questions about this.
 Call 480-4009 or commercial 06371-47-4009 for details.